 The free complaint handling, advocacy and dispute resolution services available to you through the South Australian Skills Commission, are designed to support you to address concerns so you can comfortably continue completing your training (once you are signed up to a training contract).

 If you cannot resolve a dispute with your employer or training organisation, please call the South Australian Skills Commission for advice 1800 006 488.

 How do I know if my employer is providing the right level of supervision?

-The Department for Innovation and Skills Infoline 1800 673 097 can assist in clarifying the level of supervision relevant to your trade or vocation.
+The Department for Industry, Innovation and Science Infoline 1800 673 097 can assist in clarifying the level of supervision relevant to your trade or vocation.

 Alternatively, refer to the Traineeship and Apprenticeship Pathways (TAP) Schedule (from 1 July 2021).
 The new Supervision Standard (Standard fact sheet 5 – coming soon), explains how a high, medium or low risk rating has been applied to trades and vocations, and provides the supervision ratio which applies based on these ratings.
 It also outlines when you should have direct, indirect, or remote supervision, which is based on your capability on the job.

 What happens if I want to transfer to a different employer, part-way through my training contract?

 If you want to transfer to another employer, part-way through your training contract, a transfer fee may apply.